Caleb-Mantey/design-patterns-in-js/Readme.md

 ## State Pattern
 The state pattern is used when your application needs to switch between a lot of states.
 This pattern eliminates long if statements in your code makes your code more maintainable and readable.

+## Iterator Pattern
+This pattern is useful when you have a data type that needs to be iterated.
+As developers sometimes some custom data types we create in our application may have some methods for transforming or performing some operations on the data, with this pattern we can create our custom iterator that can iterate our data and run some actions with ease.